Dr. Katherine Loflin is an award-winning, internationally-recognized trailblazer in place science, earning her the

 Dr. Katherine Loflin, the “City Doctor”, is the Principal of Loflin Consulting Solutions.
-She holds leadership roles in some of the most groundbreaking and innovative projects in the field of placemaking.
+She has held advisory and leadership roles in some of the most groundbreaking and innovative placemaking projects.

 City of Calgary’s Inspiring Strong Neighbourhoods Initiative (a Soul of Your Community project) Lead Consultant: The first government-led and funded project on place attachment